 A 401(k) loan allows you to borrow from your retirement savings account.
 Unlike a withdrawal, there is no penalty for taking a loan out from your account.
 And the interest you pay on the loan goes right back into your retirement account.

-Each retirement plan has slightly different rules for 401(k) loans.
-Plans may allow you to borrow up to 50 percent of your savings.
-And you’ll typically have to pay back the loan within 5 years.
-Depending on your plan, you may only be able to take out a loan a certain number of times.
+Each retirement plan has slightly different rules for 401(k) loans, though they may allow you to borrow up to 50 percent of your savings.
+You typically have to pay back the loan within five years, and depending on your plan, you may only be able to take out a loan a certain number of times.